-Human Resource Development (HRD) has been one of the most important factors in Korea's escape from the vicious cycle of poverty and underdevelopment which had existed for many decades.
-With scarce natural resources, HRD played a vital role in Korea's development; thus, Korea has emerged as an exemplary showcase of national development powered by HRD.
-From its own experience Korea came to fully recognize the significance of HRD.
-With extensive experience and know-how in HRD, Korea contributes greatly to the international community by sharing its unique development experience with other countries.
+Human Resource Development (HRD) has been one of the most important factors in Korea's escape from the vicious cycle of poverty and underdevelopment which had lasted for many decades.
+With scarce natural resources, HRD has played a vital role in the process of the economic development of Korea, enabling the nation to emerge as an exemplary case of rapid economic growth powered by HRD.
+From its own experience, Korea fully recognizes the significance of HRD.
+With its extensive experience and know-how in HRD, Korea has greatly contributed to the international community by sharing its unique development experience with many other countries around the world.

-The KOICA Fellowship Program is one of KOICA's main projects to support partner countries secure human resources for their development.
-The primary objective of the Fellowship Program is to share important technical skills and knowledge as well as to build capacities for sustainable socio-economic development.
-The program is composed of a wide range of topics, including public administration, economic development, science and technology, agriculture and health, etc. In order to meet the changing needs of partner countries, KOICA always strives to renovate and improve its Fellowship Programs.
+The KOICA Fellowship Program is one of KOICA's main projects to help partner countries secure human resources for their development.
+Its primary objective is to share important technical skills and knowledge with partner countries as well as to help them build capacity for sustainable socio-economic development.
+The program deals with a wide range of topics, from public administration, economic development and science and technology to agriculture, health, and more.
+In order to meet the changing needs of partner countries, KOICA always strives to renovate and improve its Fellowship Programs.